 Cadair Idris to Haffoty Fach - Map 38A - Minor changes to GPX file on route down to Haffoty Fach.

-This was not part of this walk but is an error noted in the 7th Edition of the Guidebook where some renumbering of maps took place from Map 42 onwards.
+There is an error in the 7th Edition of the Guidebook where some renumbering of maps took place from Map 42 onwards.
 The reference "See 47A" on Map 47 should say "See 48A".